-- The MBBS graduates can find employment opportunities in various private and public medical institutions as a General Physician or General Surgeon.
-An individual can also start their own private practice once they get the license from the medical council of the state or country.
+- The MBBS graduates can find employment opportunities in various private and public medical institutions as General physicians or General surgeons.
+An individual can also start their own private practice once they get a license from the medical council of the state or country.
 Pursuing higher education like an MD is a popular option after completing MBBS.

-- Doctor of Medicine is a route to specialize in a particular field in medicine like Oncology, Cardiology, Rheumatology, Clinical Haematology, etc. So, when we talk about job prospects in MD vs MBBS, the Doctor of Medicine wins the race!
-Upon completing the post-graduation program, you can work in nursing homes, clinics, government and private medical institutions, research centres, consultancy, etc.
+- Doctor of Medicine is a route to specialize in a particular field of medicine like Oncology, Cardiology, Rheumatology, Clinical Haematology, etc. So, when we talk about job prospects in MD vs MBBS, the Doctor of Medicine wins the race!
+Upon completing the post-graduation program, you can work in nursing homes, clinics, government and private medical institutions, research centers, consultancy, etc.

 Which one is better MBBS or MD?

 There is a stark difference between MD vs MBBS.
 An MD degree mainly is a higher postgraduate degree offered with a particular specialization in Medicine and Surgery.
-On the other hand, MBBS is an undergraduate degree encompasses a general training in the field of medicine and surgery and only after completing MBBS, that you can pursue an MD.
-Further, MBBS, i.e. Bachelor of Medicine, Bachelor of Surgery mainly is a degree to become a general physician or general surgeon while an MD is for those wanting to gain speciality training and become a specialist doctor in a particular field of medicine.
+On the other hand, MBBS is an undergraduate degree encompasses general training in the field of medicine and surgery, and only after completing MBBS, that you can pursue an MD.
+Further, an MBBS, i.e. Bachelor of Medicine, or Bachelor of Surgery mainly is a degree to become a general physician or general surgeon while an MD is for those wanting to gain specialty training and become a specialist doctor in a particular field of medicine.

 Is the MBBS equivalent to an MD?

-No, an MBBS is an undergraduate degree in Medicine and Surgery while an MD is a postgraduate level degree which is obtained by those wanting to gain speciality training in a specific field of Medicine and Surgery.
+No, an MBBS is an undergraduate degree in Medicine and Surgery while an MD is a postgraduate level degree that is obtained by those wanting to gain specialty training in a specific field of Medicine and Surgery.